H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 | `federal_land` | 1 | Federal address system |
 | `multi_unit` | 1 | Nearest 911 address point per building |

-The addressable building universe on `standard` parcels is **2,010,808 buildings** — an upper bound refined downward as spatial deduplication proceeds.
+The addressable building universe on `standard` parcels is **2,010,808 buildings** — an upper bound that the deduplication work in Section 6.4.1 has already refined.
 The 4,855 buildings on non-standard parcels are protected from bad address assignment.

 ---